Rhuuuyyyy/PORTFOLIO_PESSOAL/README.md

 ### Project Base

-- [ ] Define which projects will be presented on the website.
+- [x] Define which projects will be presented on the website.
-- [ ] Define what information will be placed
+- [x] Define what information will be placed

 ### Front-end

-- [ ] Define the visual identity.
+- [x] Define the visual identity.
-- [ ] Define animations and transitions.
+- [x] Define animations and transitions.
+- [x] Responsivity

 ### Back-end

-- [ ] Configure the links.
+- [x] Configure the links.

 ### Document

-- [ ] Finish
+- [x] Finish